fico7489/laravel-eloquent-join/README.md

 This package introduces the join capability for sorting and filtering on eloquent relations.

+NEW 3.* PACKAGE VERSION WITH MANY NEW FEATURES RELEASED  (26.8.2018) SUPPORT FOR HASMANY RELATION COMMIONG SOON !

 ## Eloquent Problems

 You can't perform sorting on the relationship field without manually joining related table which is very awkward.
 Let me give you a few reasons why.
 If you have a table with posts and related categories your code might look like this: